mplanchard/pydecor/README.rst

 *******************************************

-Functions passed to ``@after`` receive the decorated function's return value by default.
+Functions passed to ``@after`` receive the decorated function's return value as part of the `Decorated` instance.
 If ``@after`` returns None, the return value is sent back unchanged.
 However, if ``@after`` returns something, its return value is sent back as the return value of the function.

 In this example, we ensure that a function's return value has been thoroughly spammified.